| About the document | |

 10.3 Electrical rewires are carried out to homes where the electrical installation is reaching, or has reached, the end of its life, and where replacement or upgrade is required in-order to ensure continued safe use.
 Factors determining a rewire include the following:

-- we will consider a rewire if a property is more than 25 years old and hasn't been upgraded to bring it up to the current requirements
+- We will consider a rewire if a property is more than 25 years old and hasn’t been upgraded to bring it up to the current requirements and/or,

-- If during an electrical test it is discovered that deterioration of the installation, or presence of hazards, means that the safety of the installation can no longer be maintained
+- If it is discovered that deterioration of the installation, or presence of hazards, means that the safety of the installation can no longer be maintained and/or the remaining safe life of the installation is low.

 11. Tenant responsibilities